Child Development Associate Specialized Diploma/CDA (9 credits)

 - NY - Educational Incentive Program (EIP), provides reimbursement for credit and non-credit trainings approved for New York State licensed or registered child care programs.

-- PA - Northeast Regional Key, Southeast Regional Key, and South Central Regional Key provide funded trainings and credit classes @ The Center for Early Childhood Education.
+- PA - Northeast Regional Key, Southeast Regional Key, and Mid State Regional Key provide funded trainings and credit classes @ The Center for Early Childhood Education.
 You must be a part of the regional key region to participate.
 For more information, go to www.pakeys.org.

 - WA - WA Scholarships, a scholarship program that supports teachers and child care providers who wish to enhance their education and professional skills in early childhood by receiving formal training at community and technical colleges.